pathakravi1999/Disappearing-text-app/README.md

 # Disappearing-text-app
-A text writing app where if you don't type anything your work will be gone.
+A text writing app where if you stop typing anything for more than 11 seconds your work will be gone.